 Social evolution.
-Theories of cumulative sociocultural change that generally hold that human societies move from simple to complex forms of organization.
+Theories of cumulative sociocultural change which generally hold that human societies move from simple to complex forms of organization.

 Social facts.
 Social forces or patterns external to the individual.

 Social forces.
-The elements of society and social organizations that exert an influence on individual human behaviour.
+The term refers to the fact that society and social organizations exert an influence on individual human behavior.

-Social group.
+Social groups.
 Two or more individuals who interact in systematic ways with one another and share a high degree of common identity.
-Social groups may range in size from dyads to large-scale societies.
+Groups may range in size from dyads to large-scale societies.

-Social institution.
-A major structural entity in a sociocultural system that addresses a basic need of the system.
-Social institutions involve fixed modes of behaviour backed by strong norms and sanctions that tend to be followed by most members of a society.
+Social institutions.
+Major structural entities in sociocultural systems that address a basic need of the system.
+Institutions involve fixed modes of behavior backed by strong norms and sanctions that tend to be followed by most members of a society.

 Socialism.
 An economic system in which the means of production and distribution of goods and services are publicly owned.

 Socialization.
-The lifelong process through which humans develop an awareness of social norms and values, and achieve a distinct sense of self.
+The lifelong processes through which humans develop an awareness of social norms and values, and achieve a distinct sense of self.

 Society.
-A group of people who live in a particular territory, are subject to a common system of political authority, and share a common culture.
+A society is a group of people who live in a particular territory, are subject to a common system of political authority, and share a common culture.

 Sociobiology.
-An approach that attempts to explain the social behaviour of humans in terms of biological principles.
+An approach which attempts to explain the social behavior of humans in terms of biological principles.

 Sociocultural materialism.
-A variant of cultural materialism that emphasizes the relationship between intensification, bureaucratization, and rationalization as well as feedback loops from structural and cultural elements to the material infrastructure of a society.
-See also Cultural materialism.
+A variant of cultural materialism that emphasizes the relationship between intensification and rationalization as well as feedback loops from structural and cultural elements to the material infrastructure of a society.
+(See Cultural materialism.)